Your Priority Areas for the Next Quarter: Effective Goal Examples

 Here’s how to use this framework for choosing priorities for your quarter.

 Step 1: Begin with the end in mind.
-What problem or opportunity would like to focus on?
+What problem or opportunity would you like to focus on?

 Step 2: Brainstorm or collect the ideas and potential priorities.

-• 20 minutes: Now, as a team, discuss the ideas.
+• Twenty minutes: Now, as a team, discuss the ideas.
 Narrow the list down to the top 10 ideas.
 Use a voting process.
 Give each person 3 votes.
 Count up the votes and narrow your ideas down to the top 10.

 Step 3: Rank your Top 10 and view them in the four quadrants.